balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 ## Introduction

-I built a simple visualization tool, the commutator plot, that I used to better understand commutativity in finite groups as I was learning about group theory this semester.
+I built a simple visualization tool, the commutativity plot, that I used to better understand commutativity in finite groups as I was learning about group theory this semester.
 By the end of this post, I aim to summarize a couple of concepts leading up to two theorems illustrated with this visualization.
 Namely, we'll touch on group action, orbits and stabilizers of an element, the permutation representation of groups, conjugation, conjugacy classes, centralizers, and we'll derive the formula for the number of conjugacy classes.
 We will also look at why the probability that two randomly picked elements commute in a finite group is a maximum of 5/8 in non-abelian groups, which I find fascinating.

 Disclaimer: the function implementation and Mathematica syntax used is very naive, and blows up with larger groups.
 I am open to PRs, contributions, suggestions for improvements!